 *This post contains affiliate links.
 Please see our disclosure policy.

-Milk (we used whole this time, but anything from skim to full cream will work)
+- Milk (we used whole milk, but anything from skim to full cream will work)

-Why do the colors explode when you add dish soap to the milk?
+Why do the colors explode when dish soap is added to the milk?

 Put simply, the dish soap interrupts the molecules at the surface of the milk, making them spread out.
 This makes the colors spread out, leaving a beautiful marbled pattern behind.
 You can read my full explanation here if you are interested.
 The science behind what you see in magic milk is pretty fascinating!